okabore/virtual-miage/Vagrant/lab4/README.md

-## Configuration vagrant multi machines
+## Vagrant configuration using vmware as provider